Throughput and Delay Scaling of Content-Centric Ad Hoc and Heterogeneous Wireless Networks

 \section{Introduction and Related Work}

 \IEEEPARstart{T}{wo} fundamental trends in networking are: first, the bulk of network traffic today, and of its projected enormous growth, consists mainly of content disseminated to multiple users.
 Second, network content is accessed increasingly in wireless environments.
 A basic problem, of both theoretical and practical interest, is the characterization of performance and scaling in large-scale wireless networks for content distribution.
 This paper addresses this key question.
 We focus on the well-known random wireless network model, where nodes are uniformly distributed in a network area.
-Rather than assuming a wireless communication network consisting of source-destination pairs, however, we investigate a content-centric wireless infrastructure where users are mainly interested in retrieving content stored in the network.
-Combining caching schemes with shortest-path request forwarding, we derive the throughput-delay tradeoff of the content-centric wireless network and solve the caching optimization problem.
+Rather than assuming a wireless communication network consisting of source-destination pairs, however, we investigate a wireless caching network infrastructure where users are mainly interested in retrieving content stored in the network.
+Combining caching schemes with the proposed request forwarding, we derive the throughput and delay scalings of the content-centric wireless network and solve the caching optimization problem.
 We then extend our analysis to heterogeneous wireless networks with base stations as well as wireless nodes.